 Further, the city has restricted reservations and check-ins from anyone residing in, or traveling from an area identified by Governor DeSantis as a “hot spot” including, but NOT limited to: New York, New Jersey, Connecticut.
 As an added precaution, The Inns of Sanibel will be performing temporal temperature checks to all guests during the check-in process.

 The Inns of Sanibel are proud to join @AHLA’s #SafeStay initiative by enhancing hotel cleaning practices and workplace protocols to help guests and employees feel confident during post-pandemic travel visit: https://www.ahla.com/

-- Face masks: are mandatory for all over the age of two in public spaces unless social distancing by six feet.
+- Face masks: are mandatory for all over the age of six in public spaces unless social distancing by six feet.